 CURL runs on Windows, Linux, and macOS platforms.
 It also has built-in support for HTTP cookies, SSL, user authentication, proxies, and certificate validation.

-You also can use CURL to download or upload files, submit web forms, send a request to API endpoints, and simulate user actions without using a web browser.
+You also can use CURL to download or upload files, including array files, submit web forms, send a CURL post file request to API endpoints, and simulate user actions without using a web browser.

 How to Install CURL?